raysan5/raylib/CONTRIBUTING.md

  > learn by reading code and examples

-For detailed information on building raylib and examples, please check [raylib Wiki](https://github.com/raysan5/raylib/wiki).
+For detailed information on building raylib and examples, please see [raylib Wiki](https://github.com/raysan5/raylib/wiki).

 ### Opening new Issues